 Your gift can be a percentage of your Estate or a specific sum of money or other assets.

 If you have any questions about leaving a charitable gift in your Will, please contact your chosen charity to discuss it with them in detail.

 You will find their contact details on their individual page – Find a Charity

 The four different types of gifts

-There are four main types of gifts you can leave in your Will, including those you may leave to charity.
+There are four main types of gifts you can leave in your Will.
 Please discuss with your solicitor the type of gift that will best suit you and your Estate.

 One of the most common ways to leave a charitable gift, a residual gift is the remainder of your Estate after first leaving gifts to your loved ones and payment of any financial commitments, funeral arrangements etc.

 Another common way to leave a charitable gift, a pecuniary or specific gift clearly specifies the donation.
 It can be money, property, stocks and/or shares.